The more you look at the challenge of getting people off X and onto Bluesky, the more multilayered it becomes.

 Talking of crazy... how about launching a product which is almost identical to an incumbent competitor which:

-I'm not criticising Bluesky Social's decision-making: it's precisely because they launched a product similar to X that we have ~35m people with ATmosphere accounts, all able to kick the tyres of every other ATmosphere app under development.
+I'm not criticising Bluesky Social's decision-making: it's precisely because they launched a product similar to X that we have 43+m people with ATmosphere accounts, all able to kick the tyres of every other ATmosphere app under development (if they knew what an ATmosphere account actually is).

-Moreover, there are plenty of novel things one can do on Bluesky that you cannot do on X. The problem is that most people don't make good use of them - many people don't even see them, or really understand what they are and how they can use them.
+Moreover, there are plenty of novel things one can do on Bluesky that you cannot do on X. The problem is that most people don't even see them, or really understand what they are and how they can use them.

 "One way to encourage the transition from X to Bluesky is to help large organisations efficiently organise and manage their Bluesky presence.
 The better they use Bluesky, the quicker they can accelerate their eXit Strategy" - how could a large organisation best use bluesky).